Howeng98/Demosaicing_SuperResolution/README.md

 22. 2021/05/13 use BSD200 as training dataset, result show that if we add more training dataset will make PSNR improve
    - current ``PSNR:31.45``, ``SSIM:0.798``

+## Future Work

+   1. Try to add some layers, and Dense Block into model, dense structure is good at extracting important information from Image/Video.
+   2. Design your own loss function for this purpose.
+We are doing two great topic (**Demosaicing** and **SR**), so create a specific loss function for this model may make output Image quality upgrade.
+   3. Redesign a small model for CFA pixel input data convert to 4 dimensions input image, after that link to DCNN model to continue process.
+(Implement own model instead of call defined function from library)

+## References

+   1. [Ruofan Zhou, Radhakrishna Achanta, Sabine Süsstrunk, “Deep Residual Network for Joint Demosaicing and Super-Resolution,”IC EPFL, arXiv:1802.06573v1 2018.]
+   2. [Junkang Zhang, Cheolhong An, Truong Nguyen, “Deep Joint Demosaicing and Super Resolution on High Resolution Bayer Sensor Data,”2018]
+   3. [W. T. Huang, W. J. Chen, S. C. Tai, “A Sharp Edge-Preserving Joint Color Demosaicking and Zooming Algorithm using Integrated Gradients and An Iterative Back-Projection Technique,”2013.]
+   4. [DengWen Zhou, WeiMing Dong, Wengang Chen, “Joint Demosaicking and Zooming Using Moderate Spectral Correlation and Consistent Edge Map,”2014.]